minerva-ds/diabetes-risk-identification-and-prediction/README.md

 ## Reproducibility
 ### Prerequisites
-Before setting up your environment, complete these essential steps:
+Ensure you have these before continuing with the rest of the setup!

 #### 1. **Clone the Repository**
-It's assumed you have Git installed and are familiar with basic commands.
+It's assumed you have Git installed and are familiar with basic Git commands.
 If you haven't yet installed Git, you can download it from [git-scm.com](https://git-scm.com).

 To clone the repository, open your command line tool:
 - **macOS/Linux**: Open Terminal.